Rape: General

 Rape is defined in most jurisdictions as sexual intercourse, or other forms of sexual penetration, committed by a perpetrator against a victim without their consent.
 The definition of rape is inconsistent between governmental health organizations, law enforcement, health providers, and legal professions.
 It has varied historically and culturally.
 Originally, rape had no sexual connotation and is still used in other contexts in English.
 In Roman law, it or raptus was classified as a form of crimen vis, "crime of assault".
 Raptus referred to the abduction of a woman against the will of the man under whose authority she lived, and sexual intercourse was not a necessary element.
 Other definitions of rape have changed over time.
 The International Criminal Tribunal for the former Yugoslavia considered rape as a crime that required coercion or force or threat of force against the victim or a third person.

 Until 2012, the Federal Bureau of Investigation (FBI) considered rape a crime solely committed by men against women.
 In 2012, they changed their definition from "The carnal knowledge of a female forcibly and against her will" to "The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim."
-The previous definition, which had remained unchanged since 1927, was considered outdated and narrow.
-The updated definition includes recognizing any gender of victim and perpetrator and that rape with an object can be as traumatic as penile/vaginal rape.
+The updated definition still excluded a man being forced to penetrate a woman from the definition of rape, which is generally recognized as the academic definition of rape.
+However, it recognized any gender of victim and perpetrator and that rape with an object can be as traumatic as penile/vaginal rape.
 The bureau further describes instances when the victim is unable to give consent because of mental or physical incapacity.
 It recognizes that a victim can be incapacitated by drugs and alcohol and unable to give valid consent.
 The definition does not change federal or state criminal codes or impact charging and prosecution on the federal, state, or local level; it rather means that rape will be more accurately reported nationwide.